LaFaro: History

 Cahir returned to Fighting With Wire in December 2011.
 At this point, Cahir's brother, Oisin O'Doherty took over on bass.

 The band's last album Easy Meat was released on 3 October 2011 to excellent reviews.
 The title track was released in the summer of 2011, with a second single, "Meat Wagon" released on 3 September.

 Herb Magee returned on bass guitar in mid-2012.
 LaFaro headlined a stage at Eurosonic 2012 and completed an extensive European tour in the winter of 2012 visiting 10 countries in their 32 date tour.

 They also accompanied Therapy? on the Irish leg of their 2013 tour.

 More recently Dave Magee has been playing guitar with Little Matador whilst Dave, Herb Magee and Alan Lynn briefly worked with Cahir O'Doherty under the name GOONS.
-Herb has been releasing electronic music under the name Arvo Party and was nominated for the NI Music Prize in 2019.
-Alan Lynn now performs as EXHALERS and has released two well-received albums.
-He plans to tour late 2022.
+Herb continues to release electronic music under the name Arvo Party and was nominated for the NI Music Prize in 2019.
+Alan Lynn now performs as EXHALERS and has released three well-received albums.